 I write “cope” instead of “cure” because the spiritual emergency has a mind of its own.
 What we’re dealing with here is a force of nature, a Divine movement of energy that cannot be tampered with without adverse effects (such as those stuck in the mental health system carousel).

-While there is no formula for healing, as every journey is different, there are some practices you can try which have helped those on a similar path before you.
+While there is no formula for healing, as every journey is different, there are some practices you can try that have helped those on a similar path before you.

 Please take these forms of advice very slowly and stop at any time if you feel worse: